Review: 21 Essential Backpacking Gear Accessories

 I don’t carry everything on this list on every trip, of course.
 Some, like a bear canister, I bring only sometimes; others, like a plastic utensil, I always have.
 But what follows represent the best I’ve found of each type of accessory.

 Call me soft, but an inflatable pillow goes into my pack on all backcountry trips, because these lightweight and compact models help me sleep better at an inconsequential cost in weight and bulk.
-The Sea to Summit Aeros Pillow Ultra Light ($43, 2.5 oz., large 13×17 ins.) stuffs down to the size of my fist and its fabric feels soft against my face.
+The Sea to Summit Aeros Pillow Ultra Light ($43, 2.5 oz., large 13x17x1 ins.) stuffs down to the size of my fist and its fabric feels soft against my face, while the larger Sea to Summit Aeros Ultralight Deluxe Pillow ($60, 4.6 oz., 23.5x16x5.5 ins.) will almost feel like your pillow at home.
 The Cocoon Ultralight Air Core Pillow ($22, 3.7 oz., 13×17 ins.) is a bit fatter when blown up, and slightly bulkier when packed, and has a soft, fleecy side.

-BUY IT NOW You can support my work on this blog by clicking either of these links to purchase a Sea to Summit Aeros Pillow Ultra Light at backcountry.com or a Cocoon Ultralight Air Core Pillow at rei.com.
+BUY IT NOW You can support my work on this blog by clicking any of these links to purchase a Sea to Summit Aeros Pillow Ultra Light at rei.com, an Aeros Ultralight Deluxe Pillow at backcountry.com, moosejaw.com, or rei.com, or a Cocoon Ultralight Air Core Pillow at rei.com.

 Stuff sacks protect clothing and gear from water penetrating a backpack, and make organizing and loading a pack easier and faster by compartmentalizing clothing and smaller gear items, giving you fewer things to transfer in and out of a pack.
 They also provide a more effective way of keeping stuff dry inside your pack than a rain cover, which doesn’t fully cover a pack, can blow off, and will wet through in a sustained downpour.
 I always use stuff sacks, and these are the best I’ve found.